-But Rose knew the answer to the question immediately.
+But Rose knew the answer to Sylvia's question immediately.
 Scorpius was an impossible task.
-She knew now that girls flocked to him not because of his charm, but because he was eternally brooding.
-They wanted to be the one to fix him.
-The problem was he wasn't willing to be fixed.
+She knew now that girls flocked to him because he was eternally brooding.
+They wanted to be the one to fix him, but he wasn't willing to be fixed.

 No. The truth was the least she could give her.